Make It Matter

 How Our Programs Are Structured

-Koskie Minsky typically hires four Summer Students for the period from May through August.
+Koskie Minsky typically hires four to five Summer Students for the period from May through August.
 Summer Students are not committed to any particular practice and have the opportunity to work in all areas.
 We encourage our summer students to have as broad of an experience as possible and get involved in a variety of diverse matters and projects.
 Most of our Articling Students have worked as Summer Students at our Firm.

-Koskie Minsky’s Articling Student program currently provides employment for four Students each year, with two Students dedicated to two of our practice areas over the Articling term: Labour, Pensions, Litigation, and Class Actions.
+Koskie Minsky’s Articling Student program currently provides employment for four to five Students each year, with two Students dedicated to two of our practice areas over the Articling term: Labour, Pensions, Litigation, and Class Actions.

 In addition, our Firm has recently participated in Ryerson’s Law Practice Program (LPP) by employing a Student from that program in January for a four-month term.